-- The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA). - The Special Reserve Fund for Capital Projects exists primarily to account for major repairs of buildings and operational systems, construction or remodeling, new or replacement equipment, and any other qualifying capital expenditures.
+• The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA).

 F. Budgets and Budgetary Accounting

 Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all governmental funds.
 By state law, the District's governing board must adopt a final budget no later than July 1.
 A public hearing must be conducted to receive comments prior to adoption.
 The District's governing board satisfied these requirements.